isomerpages/psd-corp/newsroom/speeches/_posts/2023-10-19-post-Speech by Mr Leo Yip at the 2023 Annual Public Service Leadership Ceremony.md

 ---
 <b>SPEECH BY MR LEO YIP, HEAD OF CIVIL SERVICE, AT THE ANNUAL PUBLIC SERVICE LEADERSHIP CEREMONY ON 19 OCTOBER 2023</b><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deputy Prime Minister Heng Swee Keat, Chairman and Members of the Public Service Commission, Colleagues and Friends, Ladies and Gentlemen,<br>
+Deputy Prime Minister Heng Swee Keat,<br>Chairman and Members of the Public Service Commission,<br>Colleagues and Friends,<br>Ladies and Gentlemen,<br>

 1.&nbsp;&nbsp;&nbsp;&nbsp;A very good afternoon to all of you.<br>